 The G5 is the newest model in the Cardiac Science Powerheart range, featuring clear voice and text prompts throughout CPR and defibrillation treatment.
-The Powerheart G5 is a semi-automatic unit, designed to provide a life-saving shock at the press of a button, allowing even persons with limited first aid knowledge to successfully operate unit.
+The Powerheart G5 is a semi-automatic unit, designed to provide a life-saving shock at the press of a button, allowing even persons with limited first aid knowledge to successfully operate the unit.
 Customised energy levels are set based on an automatic analysis of each patient and shock levels are increased if more than one shock is required.
 The G5 features non-polarised defibrillator pads and CPR guidance prompts, and is available with CPR Device feature which gives feedback to the rescuer ensuring compressions are given at the correct rate and depth.

 Exclusive extras from Safelincs:

 - Semi-automatic unit - administers a shock at the press of a button

 - Supplied with one set of adult electrode pads, battery and software + exclusive extras

 - 8 year manufacturers warranty on the defibrillator unit

 - 2 year electrode pad life (from date of manufacture)

 - Daily, weekly and monthly self-tests performed by the unit